pedromargolles/pyDecNef/index.md

 In addition, introductory tutorials on the neurofeedback decoding technique and advanced use of the pyDecNef pipeline are provided.

-Although this library is oriented to the development of classical decoded neurofeedback studies, it can be easily customized for the execution of other types of real-time brain-computer interface fMRI studies.
+Although this library, as it is, is oriented to the development of classical decoded neurofeedback studies, it can be easily customized for the execution of other types of real-time brain-computer interface fMRI studies.

 For example, GLM experiments, adaptive experimental designs where experimental conditions are modified based on brain activation patterns, optimization and calibration designs, encoding and signal reconstruction paradigms...